L.I.T. PROGRAM

 How old do I have to be to be considered for the LIT Program?

-While we do not focus as much on age as my do on maturity and camper performance, we typically consider campers for LIT positions once they reach the age of 14.
+While we do not focus as much on age as we do on maturity and camper performance, we typically consider campers for LIT positions once they reach the age of 14.

 How can I show I’m ready for the LIT Program at camp?